The Giving Account

 In the period immediately after the 2016 presidential election, there was a sharp increase in charitable giving, driven by concern that tax reform would limit itemized deductions.
 “Now, what we’re seeing is a thought that even if itemized deductions are permitted for charitable giving, perhaps the benefit in terms of tax rate might decrease,” Di Re said.
 “So it’s still a no-brainer to give to charity now and get the benefit of the deduction at a higher marginal rate.”

 Another area of charitable giving seeing rapid growth is the increased use of donor-advised funds, a type of charitable investment account that individuals or families can use exclusively for the support of charities they care about.
-Norley explained how donor-advised funds work; Di Re explained that she frequently suggests them to clients in place of a foundation, both because they are accessible to more people (they can be opened with a minimum gift of $5,000) and because they have significantly lower administrative burden and costs.
+Norley explained how donor-advised funds work; Di Re explained that she frequently suggests them to clients in place of a foundation, both because they are accessible to more people and because they have significantly lower administrative burden and costs.

 “From a tax perspective, [donor-advised funds allow you to give] when it’s the right time for that asset value, or based on your marginal rate, based upon what tax policy is at the time, and leave it to when you have more time to investigate where that money should go,” Di Re said.
 “It brings that tax technique, as well as the ability to fund future charities, down to the more mass affluent.”